 CHERNOVTSY I: US Commission No. UA25010101

 The earliest known Jewish community was 16th century.
 1939 Jewish population (census) was 42932.
 Effecting the Jewish Community were 1836 Jewish Tiphography opening, 1908 Jewish Narodny Dom discovery, and the 19th century struggles of Hasids and Reformists.
 Living here were Rabbi Igel(1854-1894) and Rector of Chernovitsky University Isaak Gilberg.
 The Jewish cemetery dates from the 19th century.
 Buried in the cemetery are poets Eliezer Shternbard and Moshe Altman and actors Sidetal and Goldman.
 The last known Jewish burial was 1990.
 Jewish community was Hasidic and Progressive/Reform.
 No other towns or villages used this unlandmarked cemetery.
 The isolated urban flat land has no sign, but has Jewish symbols on gate or wall.
 Reached by turning directly off a public road, access is open to all.
 A continuous fence with locking gate surrounds the cemetery.
-More than 5000 stones, most in original location with less than 25% toppled or broken, date from the 19th to 20th century.
+More than 50,000 graves and 50000 gravestones, most in original location with less than 25% toppled or broken, date from the 19th to 20th century.
 Locations of any removed stones are unknown.
 Some tombstones have traces of painting on their surfaces, with other metallic elements, portraits on stones and/or metal fences around graves.
 The cemetery contains marked mass graves.
 The municipality owns property now used for Jewish cemetery only.
 Properties adjacent are commercial or industrial.
 The cemetery boundaries are larger now than 1939.
 Frequently, organized Jewish group tours or pilgrimage groups and Jewish or non-Jewish private visitors stop.
 The cemetery was not vandalized in the last ten years.
 Jewish individuals within country cleared vegetation and fixed wall in 1980-1990.
 Occasionally, individuals clear or clean.
 Within the limits of the cemetery is a pre-burial house with tahara (table) and Prayer house.
 Vegetation overgrowth is a seasonal problem, preventing access.
 Water drainage is a seasonal problem.
 Moderate threat: vegetation.
 Slight threat: uncontrolled access, weather erosion, pollution, vandalism, and existing and proposed nearby development.

 Hodorkovsky Yuriy Isaakovich of 252037, Ukraine, Kiev, Vozduhoflotsky 37a, #23 [Phone: (044)2769505] visited site on 1/23/95.
 Interviewed was Tau Yakov Adolphovich on 1/23/95.
 Hodorkovsky completed survey on 02/06/1995.